-- +- Tibet Entertainment, Tibet Festival Events, Tibet New Year, Horse Racing Festival, Ganden Festival, Bathing Festival, Harvest Festival

 Ganden Festival

-On the 15th day of the 6th Tibetan month, 25 precious articles belonging to Ganden Monastery, which are normally locked in their treasure house, are displayed in the main shrine hall.
+In this day, 25 precious articles belonging to Ganden Monastery, which are normally locked in their treasure house, are displayed in the main shrine hall.
 A grand offering ceremony accompanies the display.
 These articles consist of the images of the sixteen arhats, akshobhya, the secret assembly, the four great kings, the upasaka and hashang image.

 Bathing Festival